 It is often appropriate for trading activities to be conducted through a wholly-owned trading subsidiary in order to shelter profits from tax and/or to ring-fence trading risks.
 We advise on the establishment of trading subsidiaries and on related governance issues.

 Acquisitions and disposals of commercial companies or businesses may form part of a charity or not-for-profit organisation’s investment strategy.
 Such organisations also engage in equity or debt investments in companies, including venture philanthropy investments.
 Our Corporate team has considerable experience of advising charities and not-for-profit organisations on mergers & acquisitions and on varied forms of investment.

 Tax is one of the most significant issues in the structuring of the activities of a charity or other not-for-profit organisation.
-Our Tax team frequently advises such organisations on the tax-efficient structuring of trading and investment activities; the effective utilisation of tax exemptions and reliefs and gift aid; and VAT.
-The Tax team liaises with HMRC where this is essential or helpful to our clients.
+Our Tax team is well versed in the issues that face such organisations when they are considering the structuring of their trading and investment activities, the effective utilisation of tax exemptions & reliefs and gift aid, and VAT.

 We frequently advise on cross-border issues.
 For instance, a tax exempt organisation in the US or another jurisdiction may require our help in setting up an affiliated fundraising and/or operational charity in the UK.
 Where necessary, we work alongside specialist lawyers in the relevant overseas jurisdiction.

 As a full-service law firm, we also advise charity/not-for-profit organisations on a wide range of other legal issues.
 We always advise with an eye to the particular concerns in regard to the protection of assets and reputations, and compliance, where applicable, with charity law.
 Our particular areas of expertise include: